-Your local hardware store sells so many different types that are designed to operate in different parts of your home.
+Your local store sells so many different types that are designed to operate in different parts of your home.
 Ionization smoke alarms respond quickly to fire and should be used in the basement, outside sleeping areas and in the bedrooms.
 Photoelectric smoke alarms are more suitable around the kitchen or bathroom area.
 Whether you have smoke alarms wired together or battery operated, place the correct alarm in the area that it is designed to operate in, instead of disarming it every time it goes off when you burn the toast or step out of the shower.
 Most manufacturers will state on the package where to use their alarms.
 If you are still not sure, check with your local retailer to help make the right choice

 For more information on smoke alarms, please visit our fire safety page.

 Community CPR/AED/First Aid Training